lincolntracy/lincoln_mainroad_ver2/content/medicalrepublic.md

 A collection of articles I have written while working for The Medical Republic.

 ## 2024
+[The gift that keeps giving you cancer](https://www.medicalrepublic.com.au/the-gift-that-keeps-giving-you-cancer/110118) | *The Medical Republic*, 26 August 2024

 [Mental health reform: pick something and stick to it](https://www.medicalrepublic.com.au/mental-health-reform-pick-something-and-stick-to-it/110034) | *The Medical Republic*, 22 August 2024

 [Medications for alcohol use disorder: the time is now](https://www.medicalrepublic.com.au/medications-for-alcohol-use-disorder-the-time-is-now/110030) | *The Medical Republic*, 22 August 2024